 As a rule of thumb, this emergency fund should always be enough to cover your expenses for 3 to 6 months.
 But as a starting point, you can save up R5 000 to R10 000 as a buffer before paying more money into your debts.

 Going forward, make it a rule to live within your means.
 In other words, never spend more than you earn.
 It’s bad enough paying back a student loan or mortgage without owing money on a store account, too.
 If you’re thinking about buying something you don’t need, but can’t pay for it in cash, then don’t buy it.

 Simplify.
 Live better.

 Sometimes credit can be used for the right reasons, like paying for a course that can help you get a better job.
 With the Capitec credit card, you have 55 interest-free days to pay back purchases made with your credit card.
-You also earn 4.75% on a positive balance, which means paying off your debt doesn’t only save you money but helps you earn some, too.

 For more inspiration to simplify your life, follow us on Instagram.

 you may also like...